johndevs/gradle-vaadin-plugin/README.md

 * ``vaadin.addon.styles`` - An array of paths relative to webroot (eg. '/VAADIN/addons/myaddon/myaddon.scss') where CSS and SCSS files for an addon can be found.

 # Plugin configurations
-* ``vaadin.plugin.logToConsole``- Should server logs be logged to the console or to a log file.
+* ``vaadin.logToConsole``- Should server logs be logged to the console or to a log file.
 Default is logging to file.
-* ``vaadin.plugin.useClassPathJar`` - Use a single jar to define the classpath (if the classpath is too long)
+* ``vaadin.useClassPathJar`` - Use a single jar to define the classpath (if the classpath is too long)

 # Plugin tasks